ITR Filing Deadline Missed?

 Q- Do I have to pay taxes on the sale of my deceased parents home?

-In the event of the death of an individual, properties belonging to the deceased would be passed on to his legal heirs, and the capital gain or loss in case of sale will accrue to the legal heir only.
+In the event of the death of an individual, properties belonging to the deceased would be passed on to his legal heirs, and the capital gain on inherited property or loss in case of sale will accrue to the legal heir only.
 Thus, the tax payment will be made by the legal heir.

 Q- Is the sale of an inherited house considered income?